L-js-doctor/personal-website/README.md

 - a Research Project Dashboard backed by `data/research/projects.json`
 - a GitHub Lab page explaining Pages, repository data, Issues, validation, and Actions permission boundaries
 - a Research Issue Queue that reads open GitHub Issues and generates structured task drafts
+- a Deployment Architecture page explaining when GitHub Pages is enough and when Vercel/Supabase is needed
 - GitHub Issues/Projects for planning and review
 - GitHub Actions or a static site generator when the site becomes large enough